-Causes of a yellow tongue include:
+Other causes of a yellow tongue may include, for example:

-- Black, hairy tongue
+- Black hairy tongue

 - Geographic tongue